APNIC-Labs/draft-kskroll-sentinel/README.md

               | nonV  |    A     |      A    |     A      |
               +-------+----------+-----------+------------+

-   A "Vnew" type says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
-A "Vold" type says that the nominated key is not yet trusted by the resolver in its own right.
-A "Vleg" type does not give any information about the trust anchors, and a "nonV" type indicates that the resolver does not perform DNSSEC validation.

-4. Sentinel Test Result Considerations

-   The description in the previous section describes a simple situation where the test queries were being passed to a single recursive resolver that directly queried authoritative name servers, including the root servers.

-   There is also the common case where the end client's browser or operating system is configured to use multiple resolvers.
-In these cases, a SERVFAIL response from one resolver may cause the end client to repeat the query against one of the other configured resolvers.
+   Vnew:  The nominated key is trusted by the resolver.

+   Vold:  The nominated key is not yet trusted by the resolver in its
+      own right.

+   Vleg:  This type does not give any information about the trust
+      anchors.

+   nonV:  The resolver does not perform DNSSEC validation.